publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schS/ptI/m__us_usc_t26_s1362.md

                 (iii) __Years taken into account__

-                A prior taxable year shall not be taken into account under clause (i) unless—
+                    A prior taxable year shall not be taken into account under clause (i) unless the corporation was an S corporation for such taxable year.

-                    (I) such taxable year began after December 31, 1981, and

-                    (II) the corporation was an S corporation for such taxable year.

             (B) __Gross receipts from the sales of certain assets__